 Veganz – 100% Vegan

 It’s been years since we walked into a grocery store and could say that we wanted to eat anything and everything they had.
 A literal plethora of options, we spent many minutes just ogling the selection.
 If you’re vegan, it’s worth going for the experience even you don’t buy anything.
+No checking labels, no looking for the “natural foods” section, no nothing.
+Just grocery shopping like everyone else.

 Do note, just because it’s vegan, that doesn’t mean it’s good.
 We had some disappointing Veganz brand butter cookies, though the wonderfully delicious chocolate heart cookies made up for it.